What is Circular Fashion? How to Sustainably Close the Loop

 The concept of circularity in fashion is often misunderstood.
 We typically see it as taking the “waste” or end of a garment’s life and bringing that back around to the start of the supply chain, i.e. recycling the materials into a new garment — but it’s so much more.

-Tonlé is a brand I love in which circularity is threaded through all stages of their business.
-Unlike many “sustainable” brands who use an eco-friendly fabric and call it a day, the brands I really trust and respect are those where sustainably is a core value — brands like Tonlé who are constantly challenging the status quo and looking for innovative solutions while producing garments with heart, soul, care, and compassion.
+Tonlé is a brand where circularity is threaded through all stages of their business.
+The brands I really trust and respect in sustainable fashion are those where sustainably is a core value — brands like Tonlé who are constantly challenging the status quo and looking for innovative solutions while producing garments with care and compassion.

 Tonlé is a great example and case study to learn more about circular fashion.